KenKundert/svg_schematic/README.rst

 It is important to remember that C represents the center of the tile used by the label.
 Since the label will be on one side, C will not coincide with the apparent visual center of the label.
-You can also specify the kind and orientation arguments.
-The kind may be 'plain', 'arrow', 'arrow|', 'slash' or 'dot'.
-If 'plain' is specified, no symbol is added, only the name is displayed.
-If 'arrow' is specified, an arrow is added and the centered on the specified location.
-If 'arrow|' is specified, the arrow terminates on the specified location.
-If 'slash' is specified, a small slash is added through the center.
-It is generally used with buses to indicate the bus width.
-Finally, 'dot' adds a solder dot.

 Exceptions